Host plants:

 Life cycle:

 Nycteola revayana flies mostly in two generations per year.
 The moths overwinter.
-Caterpillars occur in May and June and again between July and September.
-The caterpillars cover twig tips of young shoots with a loose weave.
-The caterpillars, which are derived from the second generation of moths are more or less dependent on fresh shoots from the end of June.
+Caterpillars occur in May and June and again between July and August or early September.
+The caterpillars cover twig tips of young shoots with a loose webbing.
+The late summer caterpillars are more or less dependent on fresh shoots from the end of June to September.

 Remarks: